-UNCONTROLLED CONDENSATION CAN CAUSE PREMATURE FAILURE OF THE CONTROL VALVES, FAN AND MOTOR.
-ADEQUATE MEANS MUST BE PROVIDED TO REMOVE CONDENSATION FROM THE SYSTEM.
+UNCONTROLLED CONDENSATION CAN CAUSE PRE-MATURE FAILURE OF THE CONTROL VALVES, FAN AND MOTOR.
+ADEQUATE MEANS MUST BE PRO-VIDED TO REMOVE CONDENSATION FROM THE SYS-TEM.
 COLD STARTUP WILL GENERATE SIGNIFICANT AMOUNTS OF CONDENSATION.

-- i.
-The FGR duct is normally made from schedule 40 pipe because it is obtainable and inexpensive.
-Schedule 20 pipe can also be used. - j.
-The duct components must be seal welded, flanged or screwed together to provide an airtight duct.
+i.
+The FGR duct is normally made from schedule 40 pipe because it is easily obtainable and inexpensive.
+Schedule 20 pipe can also be used for this application.

+j.
+The duct components must be seal welded, flanged or screwed together to provide an air tight duct.
 Air leakage into the duct will prevent the system from working properly.
-It's sufficient to inspect the welds for a proper seal.
-They don't need to be leak tested.
+It is sufficient to only inspect the welds for a proper seal, they do not need to be leak tested.